mpjan/paceml/README.md

 @define_zone[AR]{100bpm}{120bpm}{Active Recovery}
 ```

-Zones can also be defined in a separate document and referenced in the workout in the following way:
+Zones can be defined in a separate document and referenced in the workout in the following way:

 ```
-@import_zones{path/to/zones.paceml}
+@import_zones{path/to/zones}
 ```
-@!expand on this?

 Guidelines: